 The measures show the percentage of the adult population (16 +) in a local area who participate in sport three sessions a week (at least 12 sessions of at least 30 minutes in the previous 28 days).

 Background Information - Youth and Community Strategy 2012-17

 The 2012-17 Youth and Community Strategy for Sport England was launched in January 2012.
 It describes how over £1billion of National Lottery and Exchequer funding will be invested over five years into four main areas of work.

 National Governing Body 2013–17 Funding

 Young people (14-25 years old) will benefit from 60% of this investment.
 Programmes will include helping young people move from school sport into club sport and working with universities and colleges to create more sporting opportunities for students.

 Facilities underpin our whole strategy.
-We want to build on the success of Places People Play, and create new funding streams for mid-range facilities, facility improvements and new facilities.
-The total investment, including Places People Play, into facilities will be over £250 million.
+We want to build on the success of Places People Play, and create new funding-streams for mid-range facilities, facility improvements and new facilities.
+The total investment into facilities, including Places People Play, will be over £250 million.

 Local investment is vital to making sure work reaches into the heart of local communities.
 It provides new opportunities for young people in disadvantaged areas and capitalises on NGB investment, helping it go further.
 Investments will include a new community sport activation fund, and a Door Step Clubs programme to create sustainable clubs for young people in the most deprived areas.

 The School Games will motivate and inspire millions of young people across the country and give them the chance to take part in competitive school sport.
 There are four levels of competition - school, local, regional, and national - and the programme is designed to be inclusive, so young people of all abilities and skills can join in.

 Alongside this, work is being done with the education sector to improve community access to schools, colleges and academy sports facilities with targeted funding to help make this happen.